Vegan Easter Egg Cheesecake

 Divide the cheesecake filling between the 4 egg halves and spread it out evenly.
 Then place them in the fridge overnight to set.

-Store them in the fridge, in an airtight container or on a plate with a cover.
+Store them in the fridge, in an airtight container or on a plate with a cover over the top.
+They are best enjoyed within 24 hours.

-I hope you enjoy the recipe.
+I hope you enjoy these vegan Easter Egg cheesecakes.
 Let me know how you get on by leaving a rating and/or comment below!
 Or you can tag me on Instagram @bakedbyclo to let me see your creations!

 Vegan Easter Egg Cheesecake